CarperAI/DRLX/docs/source/example.rst

 Loading the Model and Performing Inference
 --------------------------------------------

 After training, we can load the model and perform inference with it using a default sampler.

 .. code-block:: python

-    # Load the trainer from a checkpoint
+    # Load the trainer from a checkpoint if you wanted to resume training
+    # Trainer by default saves both output and checkpoint in seperate folders specified by run_name
-    checkpoint_path = "path/to/checkpoint"
+    checkpoint_path = "checkpoints/run_name"
+    output_path = "output/run_name"
     trainer.load_checkpoint(checkpoint_path)

-    # Extract the denoiser from the trainer
-    denoiser = trainer.model

-    # Initialize a default Sampler
-    sampler = Sampler()
-    sampler.config.postprocess = True

-    # Sample for the panda prompt
-    panda_prompt = ["Photo of a mad scientist panda"] samples = sampler.sample(panda_prompt, denoiser)
+    # Otherwise, you can just use a pretrained pipeline
+    from diffusers import StableDiffusionPipeline

+    pipe = StableDiffusionPipeline.from_pretrained(output_path, local_files_only = True)

-To actually run this code or make tweaks, please see the notebooks under the examples folder.
+To actually run this code or make tweaks, please see the notebooks or scripts under the examples folder.